Emergency Dentist – Chevy Chase, MD

 - Fresh fibrous fruits and vegetables like apples and celery

 - Yogurt, cheese, and other white dairy products

 If you’re like most people, you probably don’t know what to do if you have a dental emergency.
 You may not even know what’s considered an issue that requires immediate care.
 There’s no need to worry.
 Your emergency dentist in Chevy Chase is here for you.
 Dr. Freyne will take the time to address your concerns while creating a personalized treatment plan.
 In the meantime, to make you feel at ease until your appointment, here are the answers to the most common questions we hear.

 Can I wait to see my dentist when I have a dental emergency?

 No one has the time in their day for an unexpected dental visit.
 As a result, you might be tempted to wait to see your dentist until you have more flexibility in your schedule, but this could cost you your tooth.
 Even if a toothache subsides or a chipped tooth doesn’t appear to be severe, you still need to see your dentist as soon as possible.

 Should I go to the hospital’s emergency room if I have a dental emergency?

-When an emergency happens, your first thought may be to head to the hospital; however, it’s often best to see your dentist in Chevy Chase.
+When an emergency happens, your first thought may be to head to the hospital; however, it’s often best to see your dentist in Chevy Chase instead.
 Emergency rooms aren’t equipped to handle dental issues.
-The most they can do it prescribe pain relievers or antibiotics.
-They cannot treat the underlying cause of the problem, so it’s best to call your dentist.
+The most they can do is prescribe pain relievers or antibiotics.
+They cannot treat the underlying cause of the problem, so you’re more likely to get the right kind of care if you call your dentist.
 If you suspect a broken jaw or you have a medical emergency, go to the hospital first.
-Dr. Frenye will be here for you after you’re released.
+Dr. Freyne will be here for you after you’re released.

 Is it better to have my tooth extracted?